Categories > Books > Harry Potter > A Horcrux’s Fate

 And he hated it.

-He hated the way worry had already left new lines around her eyes.
-He hated the tear shaking on her lashes.
-He hated what he was doing to all of them, what they had to see.
-He’d promised them peace after the war.
+He loathed the way worry had already left new lines around her eyes and the tear shaking on her lashes.
+He despised what he was doing to all of them, what they had to see because he had promised them peace after the war.
 Now all he’d given them was fear.

-A fresh shudder wracked through him, hot and sharp, and his jaw locked tight as he swallowed a sob.
+A fresh shudder wracked him sharply, and his jaw locked tight as he swallowed a sob.
 He clenched his fists beneath the blanket, furious with himself, with his body, with this thing inside him that wouldn’t let him go.

-He hated it: the pain, the helplessness, the humiliation, and the weakness.
+He detested it: the pain, the helplessness, the humiliation, and the weakness.

-He hated how it dragged him backwards.
-It dragged him all the way back to being small and frightened in a cupboard under the stairs with no one to help.
-He hated how it stripped everything away, everything he’d become, until all that was left was a boy who needed someone, anyone, to come and hold him in the dark.
+He hated how it dragged him backwards and all the way back to being small and frightened in a cupboard under the stairs with no one to help.
+He disliked how it took away everything he’d become until only a boy who needed someone to hold him in the dark remained.

 He clenched his teeth harder, eyes shut tight.

 It was not the first time.
 He knew the pattern now.
-The fever first, then the tightness under his ribs, then the rush of pain that felt like his magic trying to tear free.
+The fever, then the tightness under his ribs, then the rush of pain that felt as if his magic was trying to tear free.
 He had kept it quiet at Hogwarts, in empty corridors, in toilets where no one could hear.
-No one had seen it like this before.

-But even as he thought it, he knew—
+But even as he thought it, he had known—

 It would happen again.